akade/Akade.IndexedSet/README.md

 - [ ] Aggregates (i.e. sum or average: interface based on state & add/removal state update functions)
 - [ ] Benchmarks

 If you have any suggestion or found a bug / unexpected behavior, open an issue!
-I will also review and willing to integrate PRs if they fit the project.
+I will also review PRs and integrate them if they fit the project.